ArshSekhon/Begineers_Guide_To_ArchLinux/README.md

-# N00B_Guide_ArchLinux
-🔰 Begineer friendly guide 📖 to Arch Linux 🐧
+# A Begineer's Guide to Arch Linux 🐧